Romania: FAN Courier relocates part of its shipping activity in the P3 (...)

 FAN Courier relocates part of its shipping activity in the P3 Bucharest A1 logistic park.

 P3 Logistic Parks (P3) welcomes a new tenant to the P3 Bucharest A1 logistic park community.
 FAN Courier, the leader in shipping services in Romania, has leased 5,000 sqm of storage and office space in the logistic park located at km 13 on the A1.
-The courier service provider intends the new (...)
+The courier service provider intends...
+The (...)